palak-j/Heroku_Used_Car_Price_Prediction/README.md

 ## Model Performance
-For this regression model, R squared value on test set is:
+For this regression model, R squared value on test set is: <br>
 **R Squared (R2) on test data = 0.999324**